-Optionally image data can also simply be "dropped" onto the screen by Drag & Drop.
-Then the image data is uploaded automatically.
+Optionally, image data may also simply be "dropped" onto the screen by Drag & Drop.
+The image data is then uploaded automatically.

 6. Importing Image Material

 To load a single image or a bracketing series, simply drag and drop the images onto the start screen.
 Alternatively, you can also use the toolbar buttons or drop-down file menu.